LesFerch/DragOptions/README.md

 ## Set Mouse Drag Sensitivity and Optionally Disable Right-Click Drag

-This program loads to the Sytem Tray and provides options that help prevent unwanted drag operations.
+This program loads to the System Tray and provides options that help prevent unwanted drag operations.

 **Note**: The app adds an HKCU registry entry to run itself on login, so that it's always in the System Tray.
 See the **Exit** option below for removal.